 3. Available drives will show up with corresponding protection.

-4. Select a particular drive and click on configure. changing the system properties
+4. Select a particular drive and click on configure. available drives

 5. Click on restore system settings and previous versions of files then click on Ok.